About Russ & His Interests

-Creating websites by hand rather than using HTML-generators gives me the flexibility to develop them using current techniques without worrying about limitations that CMSs like WordPress suffer from.
-This makes my sites more durable as design standards, web technologies, browsers, computers and other devices change.
+Creating websites by hand gives me the flexibility to use current techniques without worrying about the limitations of CMSs like WordPress.

 My “Sometimes” Blogs

 Blogging Software Not Ideal for Websites

-While WordPress is commonly used to build websites, that is not where its strength lies.
-WordPress and Blogger were designed for blogging.
+While WordPress is commonly used to build websites: it and Blogger were designed for blogging.

-Self-maintained sites tend to degrade over time because maintaining a successful website requires more than a superficial understand of the technology.
+Self-maintained sites tend to degrade over time because maintaining a successful website requires more than a superficial understanding of the technology.

 Blogs For Dynamic Content

-A blog is useful for posting frequently-changing content like announcements, updates, meetings and newsletters.
+A static website can use a companion blog for posting frequently-changing content like announcements, updates, meetings and newsletters.

 Stale content does not detract from a blog like it does on a regular site.
 Content is usually posted in chronological order so older material is “archived” without any interaction by the owner.